Scabies: Diagnosis and treatment

-To make sure that a patient has scabies, a dermatologist may scrape off a tiny bit of skin.
+To make sure that a patient has scabies, a dermatologist may remove some skin.
 This is painless.
 Your dermatologist will put the skin on a glass slide and look at the slide under a microscope.
 If your dermatologist sees scabies mites or their eggs, it is certain that you have scabies.

 How do dermatologists treat scabies?

 To get rid of scabies, treatment is essential.
 Medicine that treats scabies is only available with a doctor’s prescription.

 The person diagnosed with scabies and everyone who has had close contact with that person need treatment.
 Even people who do not have any signs or symptoms must be treated.
 This is the only way to prevent new outbreaks of scabies weeks later.
 People who should be treated include: